downhome/sheng/docs/creating_templates.md

 ## A JSON Reference Data Set

-The example above is great, but your developers will probably send you something a bit more "abstract" – a reference data set that reveals, by definition rather than example, what the values are you'll be working with.
+The example above is great, but your developers will probably send you something a bit more "abstract" – a reference data set that reveals, by definition rather than example, what values you'll be working with.
 Here's a sample reference data set that correlates to the example we've already seen:

 ```
 {